 - rent review options

 - opt-out of Sections 24-28 of the LTA 1954

 - draft authorised guarantee agreement: enables you to use the opt-out provisions of the 1995 Act

-If you are not familiar with commercial property leases, you may wish to look at the standard version: Car park lease agreement.
-The standard version contains fewer of the technical aspects such as a draft authorised guarantee agreement, fewer landlord's warranties, no references to prescribed lease clauses and no options for sub-letting.
+If you are not familiar with commercial property leases, you may wish to look at our standard car park lease agreement.
+This version contains fewer of the technical provisions, fewer landlord's warranties, no references to prescribed lease clauses and no options for sub-letting.

 Within the extensive guidance notes to this lease, we have provided a discussion on use of security deposit agreement and a template for such an agreement.

 We have also included the forms required to exclude security of tenure.
 These include the prescribed notices to be given to the tenant 14 days before the new lease is created, a declaration of a new lease, and the statutory declaration if less than 14 days notice is given.